 A: We will do our best to have the web-casts posted on our Web site shortly after the draw process is complete.
-We anticipate all the draws to be available by 11:30 pm.
+We anticipate all the draws to be available by 1:00 am (Eastern Time) the next day.
 If you connect and see a draw from a previous day please try again later.

 Q2: Why do the LOTTO MAX and LOTTO 6/49 draws look so different from the regional games such as ONTARIO 49, LOTTARIO, PICK 3, etc?

 A: LOTTO MAX and LOTTO 6/49 draws are managed by the Interprovincial Lottery Corporation (ILC).
 The ILC members are all the Canadian lottery jurisdictions including OLG.
-ILC draws are held using a Ryo-Catteau Tulipe ball machine.
-The ball loader can only accommodate 49 balls and the display chute only seven balls and one bonus ball.
+ILC draws are held using a Halogen II draw machine manufactured Smartplay International Inc. The ball loader can only accommodate 49 balls and the display chute only seven balls and one bonus ball.
 LOTTO 6/49 and LOTTO MAX are national games operated through the Interprovincial Lottery Corporation which conducts the draws for those games.
-The ILC uses a different make and model of draw machine than OLG uses to conduct the draws for games only available in Ontario.
+The ILC uses the same make and model of draw machine that OLG uses to conduct some of the draws for games only available in Ontario.

 Q3: Can I view past draws on the web?